 we learn our model from a small set of 3D scans of toy figurines in arbitrary poses.
 We employ a novel part-based shape model to compute an initial registration to the scans.
 We then normalize their pose, learn a statistical shape model, and refine the registrations and the model together.
 In this way, we accurately align animal scans from different quadruped families with very different shapes and poses.
 With the registration to a common template we learn a shape space representing animals including lions, cats, dogs, horses, cows and hippos.
 Animal shapes can be sampled from the model, posed, animated, and fit to data.
 We demonstrate generalization by fitting it to images of real animals including species not seen in training.

-In Computer Vision – ECCV 2016, Lecture Notes in Computer Science, Springer International Publishing, 14th European Conference on Computer Vision, October 2016 (inproceedings)
+In Computer Vision – ECCV 2016, pages: 561-578, Lecture Notes in Computer Science, Springer International Publishing, 14th European Conference on Computer Vision, October 2016 (inproceedings)